 No matter its name, once you close Close Scanner, you lose access to any scanned pages, as the app has no way to remember or save your history.
 So it's better to use the app when you don't need to refer to the code again later.

-Code Scanner is currently the only app on iOS that we know of like this.
-There are other "apps" throughout iOS that don't have a spot on the home screen or App Library by default, and once such app is Magnifier.
-It can be added to your home screen and App Library, but only after unlocking the feature first (before iOS 14, there was no Magnifier app icon at all).
+Code Scanner is currently the only app on iOS that we know of like this; there are other "apps" throughout iOS that don't have a spot on the Home screen or App Library by default.
+One such app used to be Magnifier.
+Before iOS 14, there was no Magnifier app icon at all.
+In iOS 14, you can add it to your Home screen and App Library, but only after unlocking the feature first.
+However, iOS 15 made it more accessible, so it's in App Library by default, and you can drag that to your Home screen.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.